-At European level, it is an important political sign that EU institutions are currently considering amendments to the EU Securitisation Regulation to help the recovery from the COVID-19 pandemic.
+COVID-19 had no specific impact on practice and regulation related to securitisation transactions in Luxembourg.
+At European level, it is an important political sign that the EU Securitisation Regulation was amended by Regulation (EU) 2021/557 of the European Parliament and of the Council of 31 March 2021 amending Regulation (EU) 2017/2402 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardised securitisation to help the recovery from the COVID-19 crisis (the Amending Regulation).
+The Amending Regulation, along with recognising the concept of simple, transparent and standardised synthetic on-balance sheet securitisation, removed regulatory obstacles to the securitisation of nonperforming loans to help the recovery from the COVID-19 pandemic.
 Luxembourg, with its vibrant securitisation market and best in class legal framework, can play an important role to provide the necessary flow of funding to the real economy in the aftermath of the COVID-19 pandemic.